catseye/Robin/README.md

     ./test.sh

-The tests that use only Robin's core semantics (`--no-builtins` flag) are quite slow, so you may want to skip them.
-You can skip them by running
+The tests that use only Robin's core semantics (with no help from implementation "builtins") are quite slow, so you may want to skip them, by running

     APPLIANCES="appliances/robin.md" ./test.sh